openchatops/spec/README.md

 ## Reference implementation

-[Rustin](https://github.com/openchatops/rustin) is a prototype for OpenChatOps being developed as a reference implementation.
+The Rust crate [oco](https://github.com/openchatops/rust) is a prototype for OpenChatOps being developed as a reference implementation.

 ## Community